CISecurity/ControlsAssessmentSpecification/about/cas.rst

 Procedure Review
 ^^^^^^^^^^^^^^^^
-This is an optional section that may not appear for all Safeguad measurements.
+This is an optional section that may not appear for all Safeguard measurements.
 When present, this section describes a manual review of a procedure that helps fulfill the Safeguard.

 Versioning